commons-app/apps-android-commons/README.md

 ## Build Manually ##

 Note: It is much harder to build manually.
-We reccomend you use Android Studio or IntelliJ IDEA, which both have gradle and all the android tools built in.
+We recommend you use Android Studio or IntelliJ IDEA, which both have gradle and all the android tools built in.

 ### Requirements ###